Skip to main content

 • SMO 1: Quality Assurance

 The Canadian Public Accountability Board (CPAB) and the provincial accounting bodies of CPAs, as the entities responsible for quality assurance (QA) in the jurisdiction, have adopted and implemented QA review systems that are in line with SMO 1 requirements.
-Although, the CPA Canada is not directly responsible for the QA review systems, it has established a Public Trust Committee (PTC) to promote adoption of common requirements by the provincial bodies’ QA review systems.
-The PTC monitors and reviews developments related to best practices in QA review processes through the Practice Inspection Program Standing Committee (PIPSC).
+The profession has established a Public Trust Committee (PTC) to promote the adoption of common requirements by the provincial accounting bodies' QA review systems.
+The PTC monitors and reviews developments related to best practices in QA review processes through its Practice Inspection Program Standing Committee (PIPSC).

-The CPA Canada reports in its 2018 SMO Action Plan that the PIPSC has developed recommendations to achieve best practices in practice inspections that meet or exceed SMO 1 requirements.
-The PIPSC has also worked in collaboration with CPAB to promote ongoing and continuing enhancement to the QA review system in line with international developments.
+CPA Canada reports that the PIPSC has developed recommendations to achieve best practices in practice inspections that meet or exceed SMO 1 requirements.
+The PIPSC has also collaborated with CPAB to promote ongoing and continuing enhancement to the QA review system in line with international developments.

-The CPA Canada is also engaged in raising awareness of the programs, disseminating updates on new and revised standards issued by the IAASB with respect to quality control, participating in public consultations, and providing technical support to its members on an ongoing basis.
+CPA Canada is also engaged in disseminating updates on new and revised, relevant standards issued by the IAASB (e.g., concerning quality management), participating in public consultations, and providing technical support to its members on an ongoing basis.

 Current Status: Sustain